 Distractions behind the wheel are categorized as visual, auditory, cognitive, and manual.
 Texting while driving may involve all four of these types of distractions.
 While distracted driving is often unintended, any driver who causes an accident because they were distracted is negligent.

 In 2018, the Insurance Institute for Highway Safety reported that more than 3,000 drivers died in Florida vehicle crashes.
 This cold reality emphasizes the fact that it isn’t always possible for everyone to survive a car accident.
-Families that lose a loved one this way should contact an experienced wrongful death attorney right away to get the case reviewed.
+Families that lose a loved one this way should contact an experienced attorney right away to get the case reviewed.

 Hit and Run Collisions